 What to Bring:

 If this is your first time, wear something comfortable and make due.
-If you're a long term dancer, and don't already have "dance" shoes,
+If you're a long term dancer, and don't already have "dance" shoes, consider the investment.

 Info For New Dancers: After you come to your first workshop/dance if you enjoy it in a way that you want to develop waltzing skills...
 First, get some music and listen to it regularly (to get the music into your body).
 Next, workshops are definitely helpful, but lessons need to be balanced out w/ time on the dance floor applying what you've learned.
 So, a little workshop time, then some dance time and get comfortable with what you are learning, then come to more workshops to learn more if you like.
 The most important part of our workshops is the fundamentals, and even though most dancers primarily come to workshops to learn moves, our teaching process is to use moves as a format to teach the fundamentals, so if you come to a workshop and don't fully get the move (maybe because you think its over you head) you will probably still learn something about the fundamentals which will still improve your overall dancing... (and for any skill level, if you're struggling w/ a particular move, its almost always about fundamentals - posture, frame, connection w/ partner, leading & following skills, timing...)